AndreHaueisen/flushbar/README.md

 ### A basic Flushbar

 The most basic Flushbar needs a title and a message.
-Keep a reference to the it.
+Keep a reference to it.
 You are going to need it latter.

 ```dart
 class YourAwesomeApp extends StatelessWidget {